rafiistcool/3d_city_walker/README.md

 # Run and deploy your AI Studio app

 This contains everything you need to run your app locally.
+The application now uses the `three-gpu-pathtracer` library to render a scene with GPU path tracing.

 ## Run Locally